Christine Beaulieu

-Christine Beaulieu is a Canadian actress and playwright from Quebec.
+Christine Beaulieu (born October 14, 1981) is a Canadian actress and playwright.

+Career

 She received a Canadian Screen Award nomination as Best Supporting Actress at the 4th Canadian Screen Awards, and a Prix Iris nomination for Best Supporting Actress at the 18th Quebec Cinema Awards, for her performance in The Mirage (Le Mirage), and was again a Prix Iris nominee for Best Supporting Actress at the 24th Quebec Cinema Awards in 2022 for Norbourg.

 She won the Gémeaux Award for Best Supporting Actress in a Comedy Series in 2020 for her regular role as Josiane in Lâcher prise.
 She was previously a nominee in the same category in 2019.

 As a playwright, she was shortlisted for the Governor General's Award for French-language drama at the 2018 Governor General's Awards for J'aime Hydro.
+In 2024, she won the TD Canadian Children's Literature Award in the French category for Les saumons de la Mitis, a children's book adaptation of her own theatrical play of the same title.

+In 2025 she was announced as having a supporting role in the upcoming television series adaptation of Bon Cop, Bad Cop.